Xyfir/Documentation/xyfir-annotations/integration.md

 A function is setup that accepts an `item` argument which is the id of an item within the active annotation set.
 When this function is called, it pulls the `annotations` object array for the item from the annotation set and opens a fullscreen overlay that allows the user to view the item's annotations.

 xyBooks must also account for an issue that is in a ways the opposite of the issue described in Step 3.
 Since the longest searches are matched first, it is possible that a highlight might be *within* another highlight. xyBooks does not differentiate in the styling of highlights that exist within other highlights, so the user does not know that they might be clicking on a highlight different than what they believe they're clicking on.
-To solve this issue, xyBooks passes the click *up* to any parent element that is a `span` element with the class `annotation`.
+To solve this issue, xyBooks offers a popup menu that allows the user to select the item they want to view when they click/tap on a nested highlight.
+That popup is only present if a nested highlight is being selected.

 ### Step 6: Unwrapping Highlights